In this Special Feature, we inspect the growing links between the lung microbiome and chronic obstructive pulmonary disease (COPD).

 Taking samples from the lower lungs is invasive, and researchers cannot expect people with COPD to undergo these procedures regularly, especially not during flare-ups.
 Sampling mucus is a more straightforward procedure, but understanding the regional anatomical changes is not possible with this technique.

 Of course, the overarching goal of understanding the relationship between COPD and the microbiome is to design better treatments and diagnostics, and we are still some distance from this target.
-One paper explains:
+One paper

 “To best exploit and translate microbiome findings from COPD into clinical practice, a more detailed understanding of its precise role in COPD phenotypes and outcomes are required.”

 With that said, researchers are on the right path.
 Recent years have seen a flurry of interest in this topic, and our understanding grows rapidly.
-One paper ends in an upbeat manner, and I will piggyback on its sentiment:
+One

 “These are exciting times for microbiome researchers, as the potential to add clinical value remains strong, especially if reproducible and robust biomarkers or therapeutic targets can be identified for COPD.”